 Online Schools Center: Top Accredited Online Colleges for 2020

 Great College Deals: 20 Best Deals on Small Colleges in Florida

 Counseling is a professional relationship that empowers diverse individuals, families, and groups to achieve mental health, wellness, education, and career goals through individualized treatment plans.

-You will do well in this program at Hodges if you have the personality and skills of a “helper”.
+You will do well in the program at Hodges if you have the personality and skills of a “helper.”
 These skills are professionally developed through our emphasis on role play, practical learning, and personal growth.
-If you have the prerequisite skills and heart, our program will provide additional education, practicum, and internship experience to hone and advance your skills.
+If you have the prerequisite skills and heart, our program will provide additional education, practicum, and internship experience to hone and advance your expertise.

 What Can I Do With This Degree?

-With a Master’s degree in Clinical Mental Health Counseling, you may be equipped to pursue counseling positions in education, private practice, mental health centers, and more.
+With a Master’s degree in Clinical Mental Health Counseling, you may be equipped to pursue counseling positions in private practice, mental health centers, life-coaching (requires separate credential), and more.
 In such positions, you could be entrusted with professional relationships that help others achieve mental health, wellness, education, and career goals.
 The best part – you can enjoy opportunities to improve your community and make a positive difference in people’s lives.

 Accreditation and Licensure

 Licensure in Florida

 The Clinical Mental Health Counseling program is designed so that graduates are eligible candidates for licensing as Licensed Mental Health Counselors (LMHC) in the state of Florida after graduation.
 Each graduate must first register with the state as a Registered Mental Health Counselor Intern, and complete specified requirements before obtaining full licensure as a LMHC.
 Florida’s regulations can be accessed online at http://floridasmentalhealthprofessions.gov/.